The Deadline For Filing Income Tax Return For The Taxable Year 2018 Is On April 16.

 The present administration has 3 flagship infrastructure projects.
 It’s a huge project.
 With your taxes, you will help the government build the following projects:

-The 211.43 billion peso PNR North 2 project, a big-ticket railway project that will connect Malolos in Bulacan, Clark Airport, and Clark Green City.
+- The 211.43 billion pesos PNR North 2 project, is a big-ticket railway project that will connect Malolos in Bulacan, Clark Airport, and Clark Green City.

 These projects will increase the airport’s capacity by 8 million per year and will help pave the way for accelerated growth in Central Luzon and nearby areas.

 How can we contribute to the Philippine government’s effort to liberate us Filipinos from poverty if we do not pay our income tax right?

 April 16 is the deadline for filing an income tax return for the taxable year 2018.

 I quickly read the new tax law, popularly called TRAIN law or Tax Reform Acceleration and Inclusion law of 2018, and quickly read the tax rate for income tax.